-In this students will have the opportunity to develop in dramatic theory and practice and use skills and knowledge to shape their own performances based off superheros vs villains and fairytales.
+In this students will have the opportunity to develop in dramatic theory and practice and use skills and knowledge to shape their own performances based off Mime and Comedy.
 Students will explore improvisation in theatre.
 Students will explore how audiences impact drama and understand the importance of feedback and reflection.
 Students will also analyse and interpret outside works from films and analyse scripts and characterisation in order to understand the role drama plays in different settings.